AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 - you can conduct first tests with an M5StickC or an ESP32 dev board; observe the respective  `#define`directives the beginning of the sketch;  you will need a *J5-Programming-Adaptor* to program the AGCCS rev 1.2 board (see [circuit](../../circuit)); regarding the Arduino IDE, the AGCCS board can be configured as "ESP32 dev board";

-- TSL can be activated as a compile-time option via ``#define USETSL``; this has both a memory and performance impact, so you may want to begin tests without TSL enabled; if you take TSL serious, you will want to generate you specific keys; this can be done by the script `mkcert.sh`;
+- TSL can be activated as a compile-time option via ``#define USETSL``; this has both a memory and a performance impact, so you may want to begin tests without TSL enabled; if you take TSL serious, you will want to generate you specific keys; this can be done by the script `mkcert.sh`;

 - before flashing via the Arduino IDE be sure to choose "large APP, minimal SPIFS, with OTA" as partition table (_Tools_-menu); on a common 4MByte ESP32 this gives us about 1.9MByte for our application and we should be fine with that; if not, we can get ESP32s with up to 16MByte;